garden-io/garden/docs/using-garden/variables-and-templating.md

+---
+order: 80
+title: Variables and templating
+---

 # Variables and templating

 This guide introduces the templating capabilities available in Garden configuration files, the available ways to provide variable values, and how to reference outputs across modules and providers.